The best way to find a cheap fare is to book your ticket as far in advance as you can and to avoid traveling at rush hour.

 FlixBus and Trenitalia offer numerous services onboard their buses.
 Not only is there luggage storage when onboarding, but there is also Wi-Fi, pet allowances, and bike allowances.
 Luggage will be stored in the compartment outside the bus underneath the sitting area before entering the bus.
 Wi-Fi is free for all passengers but you may need to sign into the Trenitalia or FlixBus network before accessing.
 Pets are allowed to a certain size and must be kept in their crates during the length of the trip.
 You may also want to reserve a spot in advance for your pet.
 If you have a disability, then please tell FlixBus or Trenitalia in advance and an employee will assist you in anything that you may need.
 There is also disability seating in the front of the bus for passengers with limited mobility.

-When traveling this route, Omio customers are departing most frequently from Brindisi and arriving in Rome, Termini (G).
+Omio customers who travel this route most frequently depart from Brindisi and arrive in Rome, Termini.

-Passengers booking this route most frequently board their buses from Brindisi and need to travel around 0 mile (s) / 0 km from the city center to get to this bus station.
+Passengers board their bus most frequently from Brindisi and travel around 0.7 miles (1.2 km) from the city center to this bus station.

-Passengers arriving in Rome most often arrive at Rome, Termini (G) and need to travel around 1 mile (s) / 1 km from this bus station to the city center.
+Passengers traveling this route most often arrive at Rome, Termini and need to travel approximately 2.1 miles (3.4 km) from the bus station to the city center in Rome.

 Here are some other resources that might have the information you need